VisionEval/OSwhitepaper/VEwhitepaper.md

 `vegan` is a popular package of R tools for ecologists, with a focus on analysis of vegetation data.
 There are on average 800 weekly downloads of the package, and thousands of users.
 The package was developed originally by a single academic researcher, and now has 16 active contributors, and has been forked over 30 times.
 With vastly smaller scale than Node.js, this community of developers has not developed any formal governance structure, apparently relying on informal email communication between developers to coordinate pull requests.

 Some of the [documentation](http://vegan.r-forge.r-project.org/FAQ-vegan.html) of `vegan` is maintained by the single original developer, with the package itself containing documentation vetted by the contributors.
 The package is licensed under [GPL-2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html), a fairly permissive copyleft license.
-Other than the license, there is a lack of any formal governance structure, which may be common for open source projects which were designed by single users, even with a relatively large base of users.
+This license or similar is recommended for scientific research projects [@Wilson2017], allowing reuse in commercial or noncommerical settings.
+Other than the license, this project lacks any formal governance structure, which may be common for open source projects which were designed by single users, even with a relatively large base of users.

 While this structure clearly works for a tool with an active academic group of users, VisionEval should strive to establish a clear governance structure which lays out roles and responsibilities of users, contributors, and leadership.